A revolutionary emergency medical service for Vietnam

 August 1, 2017

-OIVIETNAM – HO CHI MINH CITY HAS TAKEN a transformative step with launch of Vietnam’s first privatized 24/7 emergency medical response service – EMR9999.
-The country’s leading international health care provider Family Medical Practice (FMP) announced the program in which user dial 9999 (star 9,9,9 and 9) for emergency service.
+OI VIETNAM—HO CHI MINH CITY HAS TAKEN a transformative step with launch of Vietnam’s first privatized 24/7 emergency medical response service – EMR 9999.
+The country’s leading international health-care provider Family Medical Practice (FMP) announced the program in which user dial *9999 for emergency service.

-“We are thriving to give peace of mind to the people of the city in terms of medical emergency response,” says Dr.Kot, adding the service goes into effect this month.
+“We are striving to give peace of mind to the people of the city in terms of medical emergency response,” says Dr.Kot, adding that the service goes into effect this month.

 The General Statistics Office of Vietnam recorded over 8,400 traffic accidents nationwide in the first five months of this year, resulting in 3,588 deaths and 7,339 serious injuries.
 Last year saw almost 9,000 people die on Vietnam’s roads, and almost 25,000 suffering serious injuries.
 Roads do not present the only danger in the nation: drowning is a leading killer for children with an average age of two years old per victim in Vietnam.

 The dispatch system is founded on ProQA technology from leading international EMR supplier Priority Dispatch, which has deployed similar systems to 1,600 call centers in over 52 countries.
-It identifies over 300 minor conditions from 36 chief complaints, ensuring the patients are properly diagnosed and the best resources for them will be at the scene.
-Furthermore, Ú9999 ambulance are the most equipped cars currently in service in Vietnam, containing telemedicine technology, extraction and need, auto CPR units and the latest emergency equipped, which is used on par by leading OECD countries.
+It identifies over 300 minor conditions from 36 chief complaints, ensuring that patients are properly diagnosed and the best resources for them will be at the scene.
+Furthermore, *9999 ambulances are the best-equipped cars currently in service in Vietnam, containing telemedicine technology, extraction and need, auto CPR units and the latest emergency equipment, which is used on par by leading OECD countries.
 The ambulance are far more equipped and modern than any in the region.

 FMP’s service is subscription-based, with prices starting at VND575,000 per person per year for unlimited emergency calls within the coverage areas.